xsuite/xcoll/xcoll/scattering_routines/geometry/README.md

 2. Define a constructor function (in segments.h)
 3. For each trajectory type, define a crossing function for that segment and update the general function `crossing_...` (in crossing_....h).
 Roots with multiplicity should be added a number of times equal to the multiplicity (this is because the algorithm will count IN/OUT trajectories based on the ordered roots)
 4. For each trajectory type, adapt `max_array_size_..` to give the maximum number of crossings that can occur (in crossing_....h)
+5. Add tests for this new segment

 ## Defining new objects
-To define a new type of object, one only needs to define the `create_` and `destroy_` functions in objects.h.
-Additionally, it might be useful to define an API to link it to Xsuite as done in collimator_geometry.h.
+To define a new type of object, one has to:
+1. Define the `create_` and `destroy_` functions in objects.h
+2. It might be useful to define an API to link it to Xsuite as done in collimator_geometry.h
+3. Add tests for this new object (and potentially for its API)

 ## Defining new trajectory types